 Split Farthing Hall is a special name for a very special place.
-Nestled in God’s Own Country – Yorkshire that is – Raw Horizons is a raw food health retreat which helps women to come to terms with their often emotional relationship with food, while letting them try the benefits of a delicious raw food diet.
-The brainchild of Dr Claire Maguire and her step mother Andrea, this is an ideal destination for women to come and detox, eat well, chill out and meet like minded people.
+Nestled in God’s Own Country – Yorkshire that is – the Hall is a lovely place to get away from it all.
+Raw Horizons is a raw food health retreat which helps women to come to terms with their relationship with food, while letting them try the benefits of a delicious raw food diet.
+The brainchild of Dr Claire Maguire and her step mother Andrea, this is an ideal destination for women to come and detox.
+You can eat well, chill out and meet like minded people.

-The Hall is a country farm house that has been beautifully renovated and has stunning views out over the breathtaking landscape of the Yorkshire countryside.
+The Hall is a country farm house that has been beautifully renovated with stunning views out over the breathtaking landscape of the Yorkshire countryside.